Editor’s Note: The title of this blog post has been updated. AI Overviews was formerly known as Search Generative Experience (SGE).

 - For Bing AI search, he recommends making it easy for Bing to index your site (IndexNow) and having your content based on a basic HTML template with structured data.

-Other search changes during Q4 that will impact ranking:
+Other search changes during 2023 Q4 that will impact rankings:

 Helpful Content Update